Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-update-parm.rst

 ------------
 Now, the primitives take in parametrized circuits directly, together with the parameter values, and the parameter assignment operation can be performed more efficiently on the server side of the primitive.

-This feature is particularly interesting when working with iterative algorithms, as the parametrized circuit remains unchanged between calls, while the parameter values change.
-The primitives are able to transpile once, and then cache the unbound circuit, using classical resources more efficiently.
+This feature is particularly interesting when working with iterative algorithms because the parametrized circuit remains unchanged between calls while the parameter values change.
+The primitives can transpile once and then cache the unbound circuit, using classical resources more efficiently.
 Moreover, only the updated parameters are transferred to the cloud, saving additional bandwidth.

 .. code-block:: python